Yatte Yattah: Agriculture

 The stretch of land between Yatte Yattah and Milton has been described as having some of the finest pastoral land in the state.

 Yatte Yattah was recognised by early colonial settlers for its highly productive farmland, particularly in Boolgatta Flat where James Warden used ticket-of-leave convict labour to build an extensive network of drains along the freshwater portion of Narrawallee Creek, to make better use of the alluvial soils.

-Crops of oat and corn were grown in the 19th & early 20th Century.
+Crops of oat and corn were grown in the 19th and early 20th century.
 Beef and dairy cattle grazing now make up the majority of farms in Yatte Yattah.
-The number of dairy farms in the area has been declining over the past few decades with beef taking its place.
+The number of dairy farms in the area has been declining over the past few decades, with beef taking its place.

 Biodiversity

 Although large swathes of rainforest were cleared by early settlers, Yatte Yattah remains rich in biodiversity and is surrounded by numerous nature reserves.
-Morton National Park and Little Forest Plateau are escarpment are nearby to the West, Conjola National Park and YatteYattah Nature Reserve are in the North and Narrawallee Nature Reserve is to the East.
-Yatte Yattah has a diverse range of habitats including remnant Milton Rainforest, several freshwater creeks and tidal mangrove flats to the East.
+Morton National Park and Little Forest Plateau are nearby to the west, Conjola National Park and Yatteyattah Nature Reserve are in the north and Narrawallee Nature Reserve is to the east.
+Yatte Yattah has a diverse range of habitats including remnant Milton Rainforest, several freshwater creeks and tidal mangrove flats to the east.
 Yatte Yattah is part of the Budawang Atlas of Life Project which seeks to document biodiversity in the region.